peppertech/HOL2017/beginners-start/README.md

 # Beginners Oracle JET HOL 2017

 ### Prerequisites
-* node 4+ (preferably the LTS)
+* Node 4+ (preferably the [Node LTS release](https://nodejs.org) ) for use of npm as an installer
-* follow the steps at the root of this project to install command line tools
+* Follow the steps at the root of this project to install command line tools

 >If you are running this HOL from behind a firewall, please make sure you have the npm proxy configurations setup properly before running any of the below steps